-If you are interested in process mining, Business Process Management (BPM), data science, workflow management, business process intelligence, Petri nets, business process simulation, concurrency theory, process modeling, or anything else related to processes and data, this website may be useful for you.
+If you are interested in process mining, process management, workflow automation, data science, business process intelligence, Petri nets, business process simulation, concurrency theory, BPM, machine learning or anything else related to processes and data, this website may be useful for you.
 Please check out my publications on these topics and use our software tools.

 About Wil van der Aalst